pattonsgirl/SU2021-CS2900/Exercises/ex4.md

 ## Part 2:

-Using the list, create a visualization using the `matplotlib.pyplot` module.
+Using the list of high temperatures from Part 1, create a visualization using the `matplotlib.pyplot` module.
 Give your chart a title and label the y-axis at minimum.

 Cite the source(s) you use for your code as comments.
 You can cite your own brilliance

+**Note** if you could not accomplish getting the data using code, you can manually create the list so that you can move forward with this part of the exercises.

 ## Part 3: